indiana-university/rivet-react/src/components/PageContent/Billboard/Billboard.md

-(Deprecated) Use the billboard component to highlight news articles, student or alumni stories, or other important content on your website.
+Use the billboard component to highlight news articles, student or alumni stories, or other important content on your website.

 A billboard contains an image, title, summary text, and optional call to action link.